cisagov/ScubaGear/baselines/exo.md

 > This document is marked TLP:CLEAR.
 Recipients may share this information without restriction.
 Information is subject to standard copyright rules.
 For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.

-## License Compliance and Copyright
+## LICENSE COMPLIANCE AND COPYRIGHT

 Portions of this document are adapted from documents in Microsoft's [M365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE)